Wisent

 Introduction

-When writing a computer program, implementing methods to read data from input files with a complex structure can be surprisingly difficult.
-For example, if the input data comes from an untrusted source, errors in the input file often need to be dealt with very carefully.
+Reading input files with complex structure is surprisingly difficult in many programs.
+For example, programs must handle errors carefully when processing untrusted input data.
 If your program is written in Python and if the input data is sufficiently structured (i.e., if the format can be described by a context free grammar), Wisent can help you to implement parts of the input processing of your program.

 A cave painting from the cave of Altamira, showing a wisent.
 The photo was taken from the Wikimedia Commons and is in the public domain.